cloudmesh-community/fa18-523-60/paper/paper.md

-Data security is a crucial aspect of the enterprise infrastructure management and is the reason why MongoDB provides various security features such as authentication, access control, and encryption.
+Data security is a crucial aspect of the enterprise infrastructure management and is the reason why MongoDB provides various security features such as ole based access control, numerous authentication options, and encryption.
 It supports mechanisms such as SCRAM, LDAP, and Kerberos authentication.
 The administrator can create role/collection-based access control; also roles can be predefined or custom.
 MongoDB can audit activities such as DDL, CRUD statements, authentication and authorization operations [@www-mongodbmanual].

 #### Collection based access control example: